Beware of Scams Related to Hurricane Helene and Hurricane Milton

-Hurricane Helene has left a path of destruction across the Southeast.
-It also has spurred con artists to take advantage of the situation.
+Hurricanes Helene and Milton have left a path of destruction across the Southeast.
+They also have spurred con artists to take advantage of the situation.

 Types of natural disaster scams